hms-dbmi/chromoscope/docs/how-to-use.md

 |__Figure.__ The exported HTML file on a browser.|__Figure.__ The exported JSON value added to an public Gosling editor.|

 #### Session 🔗
-For the effective and efficient communication of findings made with SVELT, the tool generates a shareable URL that encodes the current visualization state, including the loaded datahub, selected sample, and genomic locations most recently viewed.
+For the effective and efficient communication of findings made with Chromoscope, the tool generates a shareable URL that encodes the current visualization state, including the loaded datahub, selected sample, and genomic locations most recently viewed.

 ?> To understand the individual parameters of the exported URL, please refer to [our docs](/url-parameters.md).